Our Mission

 The partnerships that keep the N.E.W.
 Hunger Coalition operating are the community’s real heroes.
 We would like to thank the following business and organizations that make us what we are.
 We are truly fortunate to be partnering with such generous and caring organizations.

 Providence Health Care System is not only a vital partner, they are the founders of The Hunger Coalition.
 Bob Campbell, former Chief Executive and Michele Sakurai, Manager of Pastoral Care of Providence Health Care Stevens County identified hunger as one of the leading issues in the county.
 With the desire to find the gaps of services, fourteen of the leading organizations in food distribution were brought together for the first time to discuss the challenges they face.
 What resulted was the founding of The Hunger Coalition in September 2011.
-Today we are uniting fourteen food banks and thirteen organizations working to promote a healthier and more sustainable community.
+Today we are uniting seventeen food pantries, 15 farmers and multiple community service organizations working to promote a healthier and more sustainable community.

 It all began with a single observation and the desire to change it: “I believe hunger is one of our greatest needs in Stevens County.” - Bob Campbell